 In the spirit of the social media generation, here is more about me in list form:

-- Getting ice cream with my wife Courtney
+- Getting ice cream with Courtney

 - Forensic investigation – CSI style